 The Git features available in Sublime Text were derived from work that went into our other product, Sublime Merge.
 Sublime Merge is a full-featured, blazing-fast Git client built upon the technologies from Sublime Text.

 Since editing source code and prose requires different tools and workflows than managing a Git repository, we opted to integrate the most appropriate Git functionality into Sublime Text, but leave more advanced features in Sublime Merge.
 The following integration points make it easy to jump into the appropriate Git context:

 Editor Context Menu

 Side Bar File Context Menu

-"index"– diff against the Git index, the default
+"index"– diff against the Git index

 "head"– diff against the file at HEAD